 Browse our Frequently Asked Questions.
 If you would like any further information, or to request a tour itinerary, please contact us.

-All on-the-ground transport within India, including airport transfers, luggage assistance, and private air-conditioned vehicles throughout
+– All on-the-ground transport within India, including airport transfers, luggage assistance, and private air-conditioned vehicles throughout

-All activities, entrance fees, and expert English-speaking guides at monuments and experiences listed in the program
+– All activities, entrance fees, and expert English-speaking guides at monuments and experiences listed in the program

-All tipping, so you don’t need to worry about it
+– All tipping, so you don’t need to worry about it

-Daily bottled water and hand sanitiser
+– Daily bottled water and hand sanitiser

-Your dedicated tour leader, Ali, with you every step of the way to ensure everything runs smoothly
+– Your dedicated tour leader, Ali, with you every step of the way to ensure everything runs smoothly

 No, international flights aren’t included.
 Everyone has their own travel style — some prefer to use frequent flyer points, others are sticking to a budget, and some might want to fly Business Class.
 This way, you have the freedom to choose what works best for you.

-You can apply online here: indianvisaonline.gov.in
+You can apply online via the official Indian e-Visa website:

-Trunk tours are deliberately small, with a maximum of 15 guests.
+Trunk tours are deliberately small, with a maximum of 14 guests.
 This allows us to travel smoothly as a group while creating a warm, friendly atmosphere and a truly personal experience for everyone.

 To secure your place on a Trunk tour, a non-refundable deposit of AU$950 or AU$1000 (depending on your trip) is required.
 Once we’ve received your deposit, you’ll get a booking confirmation along with our Terms and Conditions of Travel.